-Detailed CV of Torsten Weber (104 KB)
+Detailed list of publications by Torsten Weber (pdf) (203 KB)